ai4cmb/NNhealpix/docs/tutorial.rst

     (X_train_2d, y_train), (X_val_2d, y_val) = mnist.load_data()

-we remove the number 9 from the dataset, as 6 and 9 cannot be distinguish once projected on the sphere.
+As we are going to randomly rotate the digits while projecting them on the sphere, it would be difficult to distinguish 6 from 9.
+Therefore, we are discarding the digit 9 from the test set:

 .. code:: ipython3